How to Plant a Black Walnut Tree from Seed

 • Soak the seeds in water for 24 hours.

-• Check the seeds regularly for moisture.
+• Check the seeds regularly for moisture and mold.

 Choosing The Right Planting Location